hash504/yt-shuffler/README.md

 ## Features To-Do-List

-* The Previous Video button
+* Replace default alerts with modals
-* The ability to set the video from the playlist list (not very likely to be added due to difficulty)
+* The ability to search playlists by title or channel

 ## Additional Info